 “Ice Age: Continental Drift,” the fourth film in the animated series from News Corp.
-(NWSA)’s Twentieth Century Fox, opened in first place in U.S. and Canadian theaters with $46 million in sales.
+(NWSA:US)’s Twentieth Century Fox, opened in first place in U.S. and Canadian theaters with $46 million in sales.

 “The Amazing Spider-Man” came in second with $35 million in receipts for Sony Corp.
 (6758), researcher Hollywood.com Box-Office said yesterday in an e-mailed statement.